Kratom Geek FaviconKratom Geek Logo BlackKratom Geek FaviconKratom Geek Favicon

 Both mitragynine and 7-hydroxymitragynine were placed as a scheduled I narcotic on Arkansas’s List of Controlled Substances.
 You can find both alkaloids listed under Article II—Schedule I—(c) Opium Derivatives.
 The two compounds were

-The Department of Health’s Center for Health Protection held a public hearing on September 1st, 2015, where public comments were allowed on the subject.
-But when the comment period had expired, the Department of Health did not receive any public comments on the topic.
+The Department of Health’s Center for Health Protection held a public hearing on September 1st, 2015, where public comments were allowed on the subject, but when the comment period had expired, the Department of Health did not receive any public comments on the topic.
 So, the proposed bill went into effect on February 1st, 2016.

 Indiana